jtnystrom/Discount/README.md

   Discount is running.

-* If you are setting up Spark for the first time, you may want to configure key settings such as logging verbosity, spark executor memory, and the local directories for shuffle data (may get large).
+* If you are setting up Spark for the first time, you may want to configure key settings such as logging verbosity, spark driver and executor memory, and the local directories for shuffle data (may get large).
-You can edit the files in e.g. spark-2.4.x-bin-hadoopX.X/conf/ to do this.
+You can edit the files in e.g. spark-3.1.0-bin-hadoopX.X/conf/ to do this.
+  If you are running a local standalone Spark (everything in one process) then it is helpful to increase driver memory as much as possible.

 * You can speed up the sampling stage somewhat by setting the `--numCPUs` argument.